Adiwarna

-Adiwarna is the fourth studio album from Malaysian pop singer Siti Nurhaliza released in 1998.

-Featuring hit song, "Purnama Merindu", the first one recorded for this album.
-"Diari Hatimu" was originally intended for her second album, but never made it then, so, it's re-recorded for this album.
+Adiwarna is the fourth studio album by Malaysian pop singer Siti Nurhaliza, released on 29 June 1998 by Suria Records.
+"Purnama Merindu", the first one recorded for the album, was released as the first single.
+"Diari Hatimu" was originally intended for her second album, but never made it then, so, it is re-recorded for the album.
 Siti Nurhaliza wrote the lyrics for the second song, entitled "Lagu Ku Di Hatimu".

-Adiwarna would be the fourth studio recorded album by Siti Nurhaliza and her third Pop album.
-It has been launched in 1998.
-The featured album has been selected for the Best Album of The Year during AIM 1999.
-It has also received 4 Platinum Award Album "Adiwarna" of its successful sales.
+The album has been selected for the Best Album of the Year during the 6th Anugerah Industri Muzik in 1999.
+It has also received 4 Platinum Award for its successful sales.

 Production

 Adiwarna was recorded by Siti Nurhaliza, with her mentor Adnan Abu Hassan handling the arrangement and composed three songs.
 The album containing 10 songs, Siti once again collaborating with Adnan, LY, Johari Teh and Azmeer and other composers, while explaining her new album gave a thousand of meanings.

 In an interview with Utusan Malaysia on 20 June 1998, Siti said she choose Adiwarna, which means "very good" or "very beautiful" (Note: Original:"amat bagus atau amat indah") as the title for her fourth solo album, while explaining that the term to describe all beauties in art of music that should be featured.
 Besides that, she said Adiwarna is also a diversity of art in an album as trying to show this time.
 She said: "This is not the traditional album but ordinary pop album, simply titled only a relatively classic and Malay heritage,".
 (Note: Original:"Ini bukan album asli tetapi album pop biasa, cuma judulnya sahaja yang agak klasik dan kemelayuan,") By selecting Malay elements term as the title of the album, Siti had opportunity to re-popularize many old word that has been forgotten.

+In the album, there is a song called "Lagu Ku di Hatimu", composed by Salman and lyrics by Siti herself.
+This song was quite popular among many people due to its lyrics revolved on honesty.